A couple of weeks ago I reached out to a guy I previously dated, to feel him out for what I thought might be a mutually agreeable relationship.

 Sometimes we can be friends with exes but maybe I should have known better with him.

 Any way, last night he and I made plans to hang out tonight.

 Something felt off when I woke up this morning and today I decided I needed to stop this train before it wrecked.

 It was done by text.
 (Which might sound rude but I did call him and he didn't answer.
 Instead he initiated a conversation in text so I assumed he was busy and unable to talk.)

 At first I thought about having a face-to-face with him about his matrimonial intentions, to gently remind him of why we would not be eloping in this lifetime, and discuss the possibilities of continuing a genuine friendship based on our shared interests.

 However, he's not the type for those kinds of interactions.
 He thinks it's "drama", one of the opinions we differ on.
 So I let it play out in text because I knew it had to be done today.

-I believe what allowed me to understand how moving back into a "situation" with the gentleman could lead to me committing a grievous faux pas was something discussed at a spiritual gathering I went to earlier this week.
+I believe what allowed me to understand how moving back into a "situation" with the gentleman could lead to me committing a grievous faux pas was brought about by something discussed at a spiritual gathering I went to earlier this week.

 What God reminded me of during the opening meditation (and has time-released into my brain over the past few days by way of all manner of reminders -- dreams, online posts, reading daily inspirations, my horoscopes, etc.) is that it doesn't serve me well to go back to the past for someone or some thing that I've already experienced as not suitable for me.